getporter/porter/docs/content/author-bundles.md

 name: azure-wordpress
 description: Install Wordpress on Azure
 version: 0.1.0
+registry: getporter
-tag: getporter/azure-wordpress
+reference: getporter/azure-wordpress
 dockerfile: dockerfile.tmpl
 ```

 * `name`: The name of the bundle
 * `description`: A description of the bundle
 * `version`: The version of the bundle, uses [semver](https://semver.org).
 Should not have a 'v' prefix.
-* `tag`: The tag to use when the bundle is published to a registry.
-The format is `REGISTRY/IMAGE`, or optionally `REGISTRY/IMAGE:TAG`
+* `registry`: The registry to use for publishing the bundle.
+The format is `REGISTRY_HOST/ORG`.
-   if you do not want the default behavior of defaulting the docker image TAG portion to the version of the bundle.
-The invocation
+    Both the final bundle reference and invocation image name will be based on this value.
+    For example, if the bundle name is `porter-hello`, registry is `getporter` and the version is `0.1.0`,
+    the bundle reference will be `getporter/porter-hello:v0.1.0` and the invocation image name will be `getporter/porter-hello-installer:v0.1.0`
+* `reference`: OPTIONAL.
+The bundle reference, taking precedence over any values set for the `registry`, `name` fields.
+The format is `REGISTRY_HOST/ORG/NAME`.
+The recommended pattern is to let the Docker tag be auto-derived from the `version` field.
+However, a full reference with a Docker tag included may also be specified.
-   image name will be based on this value.
-For example, if the bundle `tag` is `getporter/porter-hello` and the `version` is `0.1.0`,
+   The invocation image name will also be based on this value when set.
+For example, if the `reference` is
-   then the invocation image name will be `getporter/porter-hello-installer:v0.1.0`
+   `getporter/porter-hello`, then the final invocation image name will be `getporter/porter-hello-installer:v0.1.0`
 * `dockerfile`: OPTIONAL.
 The relative path to a Dockerfile to use as a template during `porter build`.
     See [Custom Dockerfile](/custom-dockerfile/) for details on how to use a custom Dockerfile.
 * `custom`: OPTIONAL.
 A map of [custom bundle metadata](https://github.com/cnabio/cnab-spec/blob/master/101-bundle-json.md#custom-extensions).